Best Walks In Buckinghamshire

 However, our favourite local riverside walk is the stretch of Thames Path between Marlow and Windsor.
 It’s about 14 miles, so it’s a good day’s hike.
 You can get the train to Marlow from Taplow, then catch it back again to Windsor, so you needn’t double the distance.

 The walk takes in Cock Marsh, Cookham and the National Trust Cliveden Estate, which looks especially lovely in the autumn.
 There are plenty of appealing inns en route – and as a real reward for your journey, you’re welcomed to Windsor by a stunning view of the castle.
+It is one of the best walks near Maidenhead.

 This is another of Buckinghamshire’s epic walks.
 The Ridgeway is an 87-mile long trail that starts in the ancient site in Avebury in Wiltshire and finishes in Ivinghoe Beacon in Buckinghamshire.
 Walkers tread paths first used in the Neolithic period, making it England’s oldest roads.
 It runs along the Chilterns for about half its length, and passes through some incredibly beautiful scenery.